-- The supervisor or Dean, in consultation with the Director, Compliance Office will determine the final action to be taken in response to the complaint.
-The Director, Compliance Office, will notify both the complainant and the respondent of the outcome of the investigation, consistent with FERPA.
+- The supervisor or Dean, in consultation with the Director, Office of Equal Opportunity Compliance, will determine the final action to be taken in response to the complaint.
+The Director, Office of Equal Opportunity Compliance, will notify both the complainant and the respondent of the outcome of the investigation, consistent with FERPA.

 The respondent may appeal the outcome of an investigation.
 Appeals are not heard in person; instead appeals are resolved through submission of written documents.

 A request for appeal must be submitted in writing within five (5) College business days from the date on the letter notifying the respondent of the finding.
-In cases where the respondent is an employee, the Executive Vice President, Finance & Administration, will hear the appeal.
-In cases where the respondent is a student, the Provost/Executive Vice President, Academic Affairs, will hear the appeal.
+In cases where the respondent is an employee, the appropriate Executive Vice Chancellor, or designee, will hear the appeal.
+In cases where the respondent is a student, the Provost/Executive Vice Chancellor, Academic & Student Affairs, or designee, will hear the appeal.

 Appeals shall be granted only on one or more of the following grounds: